cdvetal/TensorGP/README.md

 engine = Engine(target=optimal_solution ,  ...)
 ```

-...or simply as an expression,  if that solution can be represented by the primitives defined by the orimitibe set you are using:
+...or simply as an expression,  if that solution can be represented by the primitives defined by the primitibe set you are using:

 ```python